Generalized Anxiety Disorder

 What are the symptoms?

-- Feeling tired or irritable, or having a hard time concentrating.
+- Feeling tired or cranky.
+You may have a hard time concentrating.

 - Having headaches or muscle aches.